 A favorite spot for local surfers, the north side of Point Arena Pier dishes up a steep, hollow, ledging righthander with a thick wall roaring into the deep channel on primo day according to Stormrider Guide Just be careful of the rusted ship’s boiler on the inside during low tide.

 You’ll need at least a clean, head high swell (the bigger the better) to break, with an incoming tide.
 When it’s smaller, the wave peels dangerously close to the inside ledge.
 The paddle-out is through a keyhole in the rock ledges near shore.
 There’s also a good left breaking to the south of the pier, best at about head high and offering some punchy sections in front of the exposed rock shelf.
-N wind blows sideshore/offshore at both the point and the left, but forget about it on a S wind.
+N wind blows side shore/offshore at both the point and the left, but forget about it on a South wind.

 Know Before Surfing Sea Ranch and Beyond